Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

 - Stock is calculated dynamically: `COUNT(*) WHERE ISBN = ?
 AND Edition = ?
 AND Status = 'Available'`
 - Never store stock quantity in a field
 - Always check availability before operations
+- Books are grouped by ISBN+Edition in listings (multiple physical copies = one listing entry)
+- Each BookID represents one physical book

+### Book Listing
+- `GET /api/books` returns books grouped by ISBN+Edition
+- Price range (minPrice/maxPrice) shows variation across available copies
+- `availableConditions` lists all conditions available for that ISBN+Edition
+- Only books with `Status = 'Available'` are included in results
+- Pagination is simple in-memory pagination after grouping (for school project)

 ---